Lesson materials

 Jump to lesson materials

-World War II is remembered very differently in different countries.
+The Confronting Memories programme began in 2020 with the simple observation that World War II is remembered very differently in different countries.
 In some parts of what is now the European Union, the picture is of one aggressor—Nazi Germany—and a coalition of allies fighting against it.
-In Central and Eastern Europe, the picture is more complex.
-For many, liberation by the Red Army meant the start of another form of totalitarian subjugation.
+In Central and Eastern Europe, the picture is more complex: for many, liberation by the Red Army meant the start of another form of totalitarian subjugation.

 This website uses different cookies.
 We use cookies to personalise content, provide social media features, and analyse traffic to our website.
 Some cookies are placed by third parties that appear on our pages.
 You can find more information and options to choose from in our Privacy Policy and Configurations for usage.